kylegraycar/graycar-consulting/index.markdown

 ___

-## FAQs
+## FAQs 🧐

 ### How do we work together?

-Click "let's chat" on the right and we can start with a short conversation about your project.
+[Let's start with a short conversation to get to know each other.][calendly]

+We can discuss the potential project and determine if my experience can support your team's objectives.
-If we think we're a good fit, we can use my standard consulting agreement or work out an ageement that you prefer.

-I'll then track my work via Clockify and provide bi-weekly reports alongside my invoices that breakdown tasks and time spent.
+If we think we're a good fit to work together, we can use my standard consulting agreement or work out an ageement that you prefer.
+I'll then track my work and provide bi-weekly reports alongside my invoices.

 ### How long will you work with us?

 As long as we're vibin'.
 I typically work on an ongoing, hourly basis with my clients until it no longer makes sense to.
-I'd recommend we work together for at least a few months in order for us to move beyond the onboarding/orientation phase of a new project and into real value provided.
+I'd recommend we work together for at least a few months in order for us to move beyond the exploration phase of a new project and into real value provided.

 ### How many hours per week will you work with us?

 I work 0-30 hours per week for each of my clients.
-This varies widely as the needs and timelines for startups can ramp up and down week to week.
-For this reason, I'll only work with a few clients at a time.
+This varies widely as the needs and timelines for startups and new products can fluctuate week to week.

 ### What if our project changes?

 I'm flexible!
-The nature of startups is change, and I can accommodate major strategy pivots.
+Growth requires change, and I can accommodate major strategy pivots.
 If it ever gets to a point where the scope of work has changed to a degree that warrants a discussion, I'll let you know.

 ___

+Thanks for stopping by 🙏

 <small>© 2021-2024 Kyle Graycar</small>